benhowell/benhowell.github.com/_drafts/people-analytics-and-the-deployment-dystopia.md

 Because found data sets are so messy, it can be hard to figure out what biases lurk inside them – and because they are so large, some analysts seem to have decided the sampling problem isn’t worth worrying about.
 It is.

 """
+Professor Viktor Mayer-Schönberger of Oxford’s Internet Institute, co-author of Big Data, told me that his favoured definition of a big data set is one where “N = All” – where we no longer have to sample, but we have the entire background population.
+Returning officers do not estimate an election result with a representative tally: they count the votes – all the votes.
+And when “N = All” there is indeed no issue of sampling bias because the sample includes everyone.

+But is “N = All” really a good description of most of the found data sets we are considering?
+Probably not.
+“I would challenge the notion that one could ever have all the data,” says Patrick Wolfe, a computer scientist and professor of statistics at University College London.

 An example is Twitter.
 It is in principle possible to record and analyse every message on Twitter and use it to draw conclusions about the public mood.
 (In practice, most researchers use a subset of that vast “fire hose” of data.)
 But while we can look at all the tweets, Twitter users are not representative of the population as a whole.
 (According to the Pew Research Internet Project, in 2013, US-based Twitter users were disproportionately young, urban or suburban, and black.)

 There must always be a question about who and what is missing, especially with a messy pile of found data.
 Kaiser Fung, a data analyst and author of Numbersense, warns against simply assuming we have everything that matters.
 “N = All is often an assumption rather than a fact about the data,” he says.